National Register Listings in Tompkins County, New York

 Tompkins County Timeline

-This timeline provides a condensed summary of the historical journey of Tompkins County, New York.
+This timeline provides a concise overview of the key events in the history of Tompkins County, New York.

 - 1789: Tompkins County is established by the State of New York.